smartoptics/sosnmp/docs/source/upgrade.rst

 Issues in 5.x Releases
 ----------------------

-While working 4.x releases, Ilya actually kept a master branch with some experimental changes and planned to release 5.0.
-However, this plan wasn't what you see today in the 5.0 release.
+While working on 4.x releases, Ilya actually kept a master branch with some experimental changes and planned to release as 5.0.
+However, this plan wasn't finished and irrelevant to what you see today the 5.x releases from other maintainers and their forks.

 .. note::

-   We called Ilya's changes experimental because they were not well tested and when we added more test cases to thoroughly analyze the changes, we found out that some of them (like the revised MIB implementation) were poorly designed and not working as expected.
+   We called Ilya's changes experimental because they were not well tested and when we used our test suite to thoroughly play with the changes, we found out that some of them were poorly designed and not really working as expected.

+   For example, the revised MIB implementation used hard-to-understand callbacks everywhere and deep recursion, which might work if you have only simple operations to execute.
+But when you have to deal with some real-world scenarios, the recursion depth was easily reached and the whole operation was failed.

-   We are still evaluating the changes Ilya made and will decide whether to keep them or not in the future releases.
+   We are still evaluating all the changes Ilya made and will decide whether to keep them or not in the future releases.

-It took the Splunk team and LeXtudio team several months to get familiar with the code base and each applied own ways to advance the project.
-In short,
+It took the Splunk team and LeXtudio team each several months to get familiar with the code base and they chose different ways to advance the project.

+In short, the following were done by the Splunk team,

 * The build system was migrated to poetry, which is a modern Python packaging tool that simplifies the process of packaging and distributing Python packages.
 Testing the bits on Python 3.8-3.12 couldn't be easier.
-* Legacy code for Python 2.x was removed, while changes required by Python 3.11/3.12 was applied.
+* Legacy code for Python 2.x was removed, while many changes required by newer Python versions (3.8 to 3.11) was applied.
-* Patches created by the community between 2019 and 2022 were gradually merged into the code base.
+* Some patches created by the community between 2019 and 2022 were merged into the code base.
-* Testing started to become a top priority, either through integration tests or unit tests.
+* Testing started to become a top priority, but mainly through integration tests with Splunk components.
 * The API surface was kept compatible with the 4.x releases in most cases.

+From there, the Splunk team built its own 5.0.x releases from Ilya's 4.4.12 branch.

+This was then followed by the LeXtudio team, but they added more changes to the code base,

+* New changes required by Python 3.12 were applied, such as completely free of asyncore.
+* A relatively complete unit test suite was added to the code base, so that from there bugfixes and refactoring could be done with confidence.
+* Many more community patches were tested and merged.
+* Collaboration with downstream projects like OpenStack and Home Assistant was started so that compatibility with their projects could be reviewed and improved.
 * Documentation was updated to reflect the changes.

-The Splunk team built its own 5.0.x releases from 4.4.12 branch.
-This was then followed by LeXtudio.

 .. warning::